wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

-As a concrete example: one wishes to have a set of four sp$^3$ projection orbitals on, say, a carbon atom at (0.5,0.5,0.5) in fractional co-ordinates relative to the direct lattice vectors.
+As a concrete example: one wishes to have a set of four sp$^3$ projection orbitals on, say, a carbon atom at (0.5,0.5,0.5) in fractional coordinates relative to the direct lattice vectors.
 In this case `seedname.win` will contain the following lines:

 ```vi title="Input file"